Coolest characters in literature: 40 greatest book characters

 Sebastian Dangerfield is a whirlwind of bohemian misadventure.
 An American of Irish descent studying in Dublin, he is a somewhat immoral beast – relentlessly cheating on his young wife who is trying to raise their infant daughter, and forever drunk – but you can’t help rooting for him.
 A cross between an Oscar Wilde character and Han Solo, Dangerfield lights up Donleavy’s uproariously lively depiction of Ireland in 1947.

-32. Henry Chinaski (Post Office)Buy the book on Amazon
+32. White Mike (Twelve)Buy the book on Amazon

 33. Arturo Bandini (Wait Until Spring, Bandini)Buy the book on Amazon